alkem-io/alkemio/Design/TechnicalDesign.md

     *   **Organisation**: To reflect legal entities that interact with the platform via one or more users.
 *   Challenge related Entities
     * **Challenge**: the shared goal / vision.
 Progress towards the goal will require multiple stakeholders collaborating on a non-trivial journey, building up understanding, community and resources as the journey progresses.
     * **Opportunity**: a potential significant step towards the shared goal.
 Likely that multiple Opportunities are identified in the context of the Challenge, each with their own lifecycle & that need to be ranked / prioritised.
+        * **ActorGroups**: The different groups of actors who are identified and/or engaged in realising this Opportunity
+        * **Aspects**: The aspects to solutions for this Opportunity
     * **Project**: a defined outcome, formalised as an agreement between parties collaborating in the context an Opportunity.
 Potentially multiple projects needed to deliver an Opportunity.
 *   **Context**: The shared understanding, at either Ecoverse or Challenge level.
 *   **Web 2 Account**: A web2 based account that allows a user to interact with the platform in a familiar manner.
 A user can login if there is a known user whose email matches the email for the Account from the Identity Provider.
-*   Self Sovereign Identity (SSI) entities
+*   **SSI**: Self Sovereign Identity (SSI) entities
     * **DID**: the persistent decentralised identifier as per W3C standard
     * **DDO**: The document describing the DID, with roles etc.
+* **Template**: a template is a set of entity definitions that are used by an Ecoverse.
+For example holding different types of users (i.e. what tagsets are expected on a user and what value selection is allowed).

-To facilitate flexible usages of this data model, most key entities can have **Tagsets** associated with them, allowing for easy filtering + connecting
+To facilitate flexible usages of this data model, most key entities have either a **Tagsets** or a **Profile** (containing multiple Tagsets) associated with them, allowing for easy filtering + connecting
 *   Tags allow for a fairly unstructured entity relationship model to be used in a variety of ways.
 *   There are likely to be a variety of tag sorts in use: user profiles, ecoverse tags (e.g. partner), host tags (crew) etc.